5 Signs that You're a Toxic Person

 2. Blaming yourself for mistakes

-Learn to accept your mistakes and to not blame yourself for them.
+Clearly, you’ve become too much of a perfectionist, demanding too much of yourself.
+Psychoanalyst Michael Formica considers self-blame the most toxic form of emotional abuse.
+Learn to accept your mistakes and not to blame yourself for them.
 Being wrong is something positive, so don’t give your mistakes that toxic power.

 3. Suppressing your emotions

-You have to learn to express them without fear because in this life you have to take risks.
+Harvard University studies show that repressing emotions can even cause physical harm.
+You have to learn to express them without fear.
+That’s because you have to take risks to get anywhere in life.
 Emotions are just like wishes and desires—they exist to be transmitted.

 If you suppress your emotions, sooner or later they’ll consume you.
 You’ll turn into a sad person who’s unable to love or be loved.
 You don’t deserve that.
 Express what you feel.